Stan Lee Papers

 Preview

-Press release from Marvel Comics Group, ca. 1979
+Stan Lee biography press release from Marvel Comics Group, late 1970s

 Resource Identifier